Omerguleryuz/Omerguleryuz/README.md

 in cartoon style and attractive.
 There are two types of levels which I call normal and timed levels.
 In normal levels, there is no time limitation.
 The player has three lives and tries to find the 7 differences between the two images.
 In timed levels, the player has 30 seconds to find the 7 hidden objects in one image.

-I added a lucky wheel (player watches a rewarded ad to spin), daily rewards, shop, settings, IAP.
+I added a lucky wheel (player watches a rewarded ad to spin), daily rewards, shop, settings and IAP.

 - Android: https://play.google.com/store/apps/details?id=com.glorygames.findthedifferencespotit&pli=1